GitHub pages for Love Lab software

 • Test for differential expression based on Negative Binomial GLM.

-Collaboration with Simon Anders and Wolfgang Huber (EMBL Heidelberg).
+Work with Simon Anders and Wolfgang Huber.

 tximport usage stats

-• Imports transcript-level abundance, estimated counts and transcript lengths.
+• Imports transcript-level abundance, counts and lengths.

-Collaboration with Charlotte Soneson (FMI) and Mark Robinson (UZH Zürich).
+Work with Charlotte Soneson and Mark Robinson.

 tximeta usage stats

-Newly developed
+Newly developed software

 diffsig

 • R package for estimating the association of risk factors with mutational signatures, making use of a Bayesian Dirichlet-multinomial hierarchical model for counts.
-Developed by Ji-Eun Park, in collaboration with labs of Melissa Troester and Katie Hoadley.

 Research packages